The Ultimate Guide to Identifying protected Trees within Eastern Suburbs

-Trees play an important part in the environment by providing shade, fresh air and aesthetic value our surroundings.
-However, not all trees are identical and some are granted an additional status of protection, making it illegal to do any work without permission.
-If you are considering having a tree removed it is essential to know the protection status of the tree you’re considering and the steps you need to take to ensure compliance with the law.
-In this article, we’ll guide you through the process of determining whether trees are secured and the steps you will need to do to ensure that you comply with the law.
+Trees play an essential contribution to our ecosystem as they provide shade, clean air, and aesthetic value to our surroundings.
+However there are a few trees that aren’t equal and some carry additional protection status, making it illegal to perform any activity without authorization.
+If you’re thinking of having a tree removed it is essential to know the protection status of the tree being considered, and what steps you’ll need to take to ensure compliance with the law.
+The following article we will walk you through the process of discovering whether trees are protected and what you need be doing to make sure you are acting within the law.

 What is a protected tree?

-A protected tree is one that has been subjected to certain laws and regulations, and it’s illegal to carry out work on a protected tree without the required permissions.
-There are two kinds of protection that trees may have - preservation and protection orders that are statutory.
+A protected tree is subject to specific legal restrictions and it is unlawful to work on such a tree without obtaining the necessary permissions.
+There are two types of protection that trees may have - preservation orders and protection orders.

-In the context of statutory protection, trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to protect trees of significant public value and ensure they are not damaged or destroyed.
+Under the law trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to protect trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are set up from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to have exceptional worth and are therefore protected from any kind of work, including cutting down.
+Preservation orders are similar to TPOs , but are issued through the secretary of state for the Environment.
+Trees with preservation orders are considered to have an exceptional worth and are therefore protected from any kind of work, including the felling.

-To determine whether a tree is protected, you must to verify if it’s under an TPO or preservation or protection order.
-This can be accomplished by contacting the municipal authority, and asking them to look up their archives.
+To determine whether a tree is protected, you will need to verify if it’s in the process of being subject to the protection of a TPO or preservation order.
+It is done by contacting your municipal authority, and asking them to check their records.

 TPO search

-To find a TPO, you can contact an Tree or Woodland Official at your local authority.
-They will inform you whether the tree is in the protection.
-They’ll also be able advise you on the next steps you should follow if the tree is in a protected area.
+If you want to find an TPO to locate one, contact your local Tree and Woodland Officer of the local authority.
+They can inform you whether the tree is in the protection.
+They will also be able to advise you on the next steps you should follow if the tree is in a protected area.

 Preservation order search